A mockup illustrating two posts in a feed: one is labelled as "misleading" whereas the one beneath it has a less severe label of "Stay informed".

 Evidence That It Works

-Across a number of survey experiment studies, researchers find that labeling misleading content with warnings based on professional fact-checkers' evaluations - for example “Disputed,” “Rated false,” or “False information checked by independent fact-checkers” - can reduce participants belief in false news or their reported willingness to share misinformation.
-One study, discussed below, finds similar results for content marked as false by community members.
-Labels, however, should be used carefully as several studies suggest they have the potential to backfire.
+Across a number of survey experiment studies, researchers find mixed evidence that labeling misleading content with warnings based on professional fact-checkers' evaluations - for example “Disputed,” “Rated false,” or “False information checked by independent fact-checkers” - can reduce participants' willingness to share misinformation.
+Labels should also be used carefully as several studies suggest they have potential to backfire.

-Despite the encouraging findings above, the effectiveness of fact-checking labels is subject to several limitations.
+There may be several other limitations to using fact-checking labels.
 One is the so-called implied truth effect: the presence of warnings on some news headlines implies to some participants that unlabeled content is more likely to be true (Pennycook et al., 2020).
 In contrast to the implied truth effect, other research suggests that because false news is extremely rare compared to true news, the presence of warnings may actually have the opposite effect, namely increasing general skepticism about all news (Hoes et al., 2023; van der Meer et al., 2023).
 Taken together, evidence suggests that labels may have negative indirect effects on unlabeled content, but that these effects may depend on the prevalence of false content.

 Why It Matters

-Since social media users often do not investigate the veracity of headlines and claims they see in their feeds, it is helpful to provide users with additional context or information about the claim and prevent them from simply becoming familiar with it.
+Since social media users often do not investigate the truth of headlines and claims they see in their feeds, it is helpful to provide users with additional information to reduce the likelihood they will spread false news.

 Special Considerations